Last Updated October 23rd, 2017

-Feature changes would be highlighted by an upgrade to the available autonomous emergency braking, giving it the ability to stop the Renegade rather than merely slowing it.
-Jeep might also get generous and make such basic amenities as air conditioning standard on the least expensive Renegade model.
-More likely, it’ll add yet another special edition along the lines of the Deserthawk and Altitude versions introduced for model-year 2017.
-Not apt to change will be a core lineup consisting of the base Sport model, better-equipped Latitude, luxury-tinged Limited, and off-road-oriented Trailhawk.
+Topping our list of hoped-for feature changes would be an upgrade to the available autonomous emergency braking system, giving it the ability to stop the Renegade rather than merely slowing it.
+Jeep might also get generous and make such basic amenities as air conditioning standard on the least expensive Renegade model, the Sport.
+Also possible are yet more special editions along the lines of the Deserthawk and Altitude

 Any mechanical changes?

 None.
 Sport and Latitude continue with a 1.4-liter turbocharged four-cylinder as their standard engine.
 It again has 160 horsepower and 184 pound-feet of torque.
 Jeep mates this engine exclusively with a six-speed manual transmission, making Renegades so equipped, along with Fiat’s 500X and the Subaru Crosstrek, the only subcompact crossovers available with manual transmission and AWD.

 Still, the great majority of Renegade buyers will continue to choose automatic transmission.
 That means they’ll also need to pay extra to equip a Sport or Latitude with a naturally aspirated 2.4-liter four-cylinder.
 Standard on Limited and Trailhawk and included with the Desterhawk, this engine again has 180 horsepower and 175 pound-feet of torque and uses a nine-speed automatic transmission.
 Providing enough oomph to cope with daily driving, if not to stir your soul, it’s a better all-around choice than the peaky 1.4-liter turbo.